Year 2

 Welcome to Year 2's Class Page!

-Class teacher: Miss Mitterhuber (or Miss Mitt!)
+Class teacher: Mrs. Mitterhuber (or Miss Mitt/Mrs. Mitt!)

-Teaching assistants: Mrs Dolling, Mrs. Pyle & Mrs. Talbot
+Teaching assistants: Mrs Pyle

 Homework